New research suggests ultraviolet (UV) light may work to reduce the risk of healthcare-associated infections (HAIs).

 Using 3,000 microbial samples taken from surgical surfaces in operating rooms in three different hospitals in New York City, study authors found UV light reduced active microbial contamination by up to 97.7 percent.

 This and other UV-disinfectant tools remain in development but may one day soon provide a powerful assist to reduce the risk HAIs pose to hospitalized patients across the country.

 Experienced medical malpractice firm fights for compensation on your behalf in Washington, DC

-Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor and Staton, P.A. is an established medical malpractice law firm that pursues compensation on behalf of clients injured by medical mistake or negligence.
+Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor, Staton, Goldberg, and Cardea, P.A. is an established medical malpractice law firm that pursues compensation on behalf of clients injured by medical mistake or negligence.
 Call 410-234-1000 or contact us today to schedule a free consultation to discuss your injury.